datafold/os-diff-pr-tutorial/README.md

 | table2_created_at | Prod `created_at`. |
 | table2_status |  Prod `status`. |

-The Test Results Table has both information about whether the values conflict AND the actual values from the columns you've selected from both the PR and Prod schema.
+The Diff Results Table has both information about whether the values conflict AND the actual values from the columns you've selected from both the PR and Prod schema.
 This structure gives you a high degree of flexibility to easily investigate row-level value differences and quickly identify the root cause of data conflicts.

-### Write SQL to analyze Test Results Table and determine whether your PR is good to go.
+### Write SQL to analyze Diff Results Table and determine whether your PR is good to go.

-Once you have the Test Results Table in your warehouse, you can write SQL to understand how the tables differ.
+Once you have the Diff Results Table in your warehouse, you can write SQL to understand how the tables differ.

-Writing SQL to get that high value information is trivial!
+Writing SQL to get that high value information is easy!
 It's also extensible if you want to write complex analysis and joins.
-That's the value you get out of using data-diff instead of doing this manually.
+That's the value you get out of using `data-diff` instead of doing this manually.

-Here are some examples of SQL queries that you can use to interpet the Test Results Table.
+#### Here are some examples of SQL queries that you can use to interpet the Diff Results Table.

 **Check for any conflicts between values in PR and Prod.**
-This is an easy way to get started analysing your Test Results Table.
+This is an easy way to get started analysing your Diff Results Table.
 If there are no conflicts, you can stop here! 🛑 ✅ 🥳

 ```
 select